 Days 8 & 9: Kinabatangan Wildlife Sanctuary

-We stay at a remote jungle lodge along the riverbank that's wholly inacccessible
+Our remote jungle lodge along the riverbank is

-The Danum Valley Conservation Area is Sabah's largest area of undisturbed lowland forest, with more than 200 species of trees that tower to 160 feet.
-This spectacular tract of ancient primary rain forest
+Depart Kinabatangan by boat, with a last chance to look for wildlife along the river during our 90-minute journey.
+Once we reach Sukau, we continue by logging road to the nearest town, Lahad Datu, then on to Borneo Rainforest Lodge within the Danum Valley.
+Danum Valley Conservation Area is Sabah's largest area of undisturbed lowland forest, with more than 200 species of trees that tower to 160 feet.
+This spectacular tract of ancient primary

 Day 13: Danum Valley / Lahad Datu / Kota Kinabalu